Sondro/SDFEditor/README.md

 ### License and Anti-NFT Clausule

-SDFEditor has a permissive license that let you use and redistribute SDFEditor in binary or source code if you follow a list of conditions, and one of them is an Anti-NFT clausule that explicitly prohibits the usage of this software to produce any kind of content that would be used as NFT or for any other crypto-currency trading.
+SDFEditor has a permissive license that let you use and redistribute SDFEditor in binary or source code if you follow a list of conditions.
+One of them is an Anti-NFT clausule that explicitly prohibits the usage of this software to produce any kind of content that would be used as NFT or for any other crypto-currency trading.
+Read the LICENSE.txt file for more information.

 ## Building